twstokes/swift-gfx-wrapper/README.md

 ## Getting started

+### Initialize Git submodules
+Install the Adafruit GFX Library by running: `git submodule update --init`

-An example project is included in this library to get started.
+A Swift Playground and an example project are included in this library to get started.
 SwiftUI is optional.
 Anything that can observe changes to pixels will work. `GFXMatrix` can be subclassed to fit your needs.

 ## Supported platforms

 - iOS 14.1+
 - macOS 11+
 - watchOS 7.2+

-### Initialize Git submodules
-`git submodule update --init`

 ### Carthage installation